smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ## Alternatives considered

 #### Refactor cmake files structure for easy multiple platforms support
-Current approach for creating cmake files and managing dependencies have the folowing problems :
+Current approach for creating cmake files and managing dependencies have the following problems :

 1. Existing cmake structure does not allow easy and seamless integration to other operating systems.
 2. Existing cmake structure has no unified management system of 3rd party libraries.